-Beans are categorized as Score 2 not because of high histamine content, but because of biogenic amines like cadaverine and putrescine that compete for the DAO enzyme β combined with high FODMAPs, oxalates, and lectins that add a secondary layer of inflammatory stress.
+Beans are not particularly high in histamine, but they contain biogenic amines like cadaverine and putrescine that compete for the DAO enzyme.
+Combined with high FODMAPs, oxalates, and lectins, they can add a significant inflammatory load for sensitive individuals.

 βοΈ Medical disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before making dietary changes.
 Histamine tolerance is highly individual.